ckot/ws-grid-pager/README.md

 be defined, although I plan to make this optional if the xprop property `_NET_DESKTOP_LAYOUT` is properly set.

-Although this is designed/tested (manually) for Fluxbox, it *should* work for any window manager which is at least minimally EMWH compliant.
-Currently, I've only tested for my own layout 4x3, which is why I have this listed as 'Beta' software
+Although this is designed for Fluxbox, it **should** work for any window manager which is at least minimally EMWH compliant.

+Currently, I've only tested (manually) for my own 4x3 layout, on Xubuntu 14.04, which is why I have this software listed as 'Beta'.

-# Installation
+## Installation
-The only dependency is that you have `wmctrl` installed.
+The only known dependencies are `wmctrl` and python's `setuptools`.
 I *believe* that `xprop` will already be present on any X.org system, but if not, you'll need to install that as well.

 `sudo pip install grid-pager`

 Depending on your system's configuration, you may be able to drop the `sudo` bit

+#### Alternative installation methods
 If you'd rather get the latest from git,

 `sudo pip install -e https://github.com/ckot/grid-pager.git`

+- or -

-Alternatively, you can always download a .zip file from the github repo.
+you can always download a .zip file from the github repo, and run `sudo python setup.py install` from the directory created once you unzip the file

-# Usage
+## Usage

 This package installs 4 command-line programs:
 - ws-grid-pager